Blind-75-Reference/.github/profile/README.md

 Not all of these have multiple solutions.
 In some cases there really isn't a correct sub-optimal solution, or there aren't different enough solutions.

+Need to come back and refactor these to conform to the code challenge activity template.

 Need to clean up and consolidate the tags.